doombubbles/bg3-mods/Wiki/Feat-Changes.md

 **Mage Slayer** - Also increase STR or DEX by 1.

 **Magic Initiate** - Now uses your own Spellcasting Modifier.
-Spells learned are usable per Short Rest instead of Long Rest.
+Spells learned no longer have a cooldown.
 Gives you a +1 Bonus to the class's Spellcasting Ability.

 **Martial Adept** - Increased to 2 Superiority Dice.
 Also increase STR or DEX by 1.